-at th Draw or paint a picture of Gluscabi hunting and all the animals hiding from him the beginning of the story. hard Imagine you are Gluscabi.
-What would you do after you found hunting to be so !?
+Draw or paint a picture of Gluscabi hunting and all the animals hiding from him at the beginning of the story.

+Imagine you are Gluscabi.
+What would you do after you found hunting to be so hard?
 Would you ask for help?

 Imagine you are Grandmother.
-Would you make a magic bag for Gluscabi? now Imagine you are Gluscabi and you've just let all the animals go.
-What do you do? pain Imagine all the animals at the end of the story back in their forest home.
-Draw or at a picture of how they are living now.
+Would you make a magic bag for Gluscabi?

+Imagine you are Gluscabi and you've just let all the animals go.
+What do you do now?

+\Box Imagine all the animals at the end of the story back in their forest home.
+Draw or paint a picture of how they are living now.